 After the establishment of the Money Stabilization Board under the Treasury Department, the Cryptanalytic Unit provided this Board with information in connection with foreign exchange control; and after 1938 it maintained a close watch for any clues in radio traffic pointing to sudden changes in the international situation.
-In August 1939, the Unit was transferred to the Communications Division of the Coast Guard, where it operated in response to requests from the Intelligence Division and other Treasury bureaus.49 assignments monitoring the shipborne communications of potential belligerents and watching for, among other things, indications of possible entry into a war by other nations.
-This was done to forewarn Treasury, which could then take appropriate actions concerning the freezing of funds.50
+In August 1939 the unit was transferred to the Communications Division of the Coast Guard, where it operated in response to requests from the Intelligence Division and other Treasury bureaus.49

+Organized smuggling had practically disappeared by 1939, and for several months before the German invasion of Poland, the Coast Guard had been given assignments monitoring the shipborne communications of potential belligerents and watching for, among other things, indications of possible entry into a war by other nations.
+This was done to forewarn Treasury, which could then take appropriate actions concerning the freezing of funds, 50